-MRI may be used instead of CT in situations where organs or soft tissue are being studied.
+MRI may be used instead of computed tomography (CT) when organs or soft tissue are being studied.
 MRI is better at telling the difference between types of soft tissues and between normal and abnormal soft tissues.

 Because ionizing radiation is not used, there is no risk of exposure to radiation during an MRI procedure.

 Newer uses for MRI have contributed to the development of additional magnetic resonance technology.
 Magnetic resonance angiography (MRA) is a procedure used to evaluate blood flow through arteries.
-MRA can also be used to detect aneurysms within the brain and vascular malformations — abnormalities of blood vessels within the brain, spinal cord or other parts of the body.
+MRA can also be used to detect aneurysms in the brain and vascular malformations — abnormalities of blood vessels in the brain, spinal cord or other parts of the body.

-Functional magnetic resonance imaging (fMRI) of the brain is used to determine the specific location within the brain where a certain function, such as speech or memory, occurs.
+Functional magnetic resonance imaging (fMRI) of the brain is used to determine the specific location in the brain where a certain function, such as speech or memory, occurs.
 The general areas of the brain in which such functions occur are known, but the exact location may vary from person to person.
-During fMRI of the brain, you will be asked to perform a specific task, such as reciting the Pledge of Allegiance, while the scan is being done.
-By pinpointing the exact location of the functional center in the brain, doctors can plan surgery or other treatments for a particular disorder of the brain.
+During fMRI of the brain, you will be asked to perform a specific task, such as reciting the Pledge of Allegiance.
+By pinpointing the exact location of the functional center in the brain, doctors can plan surgery or other treatments for a brain disorder.

 How do I prepare for an MRI procedure?

-CLOTHING: You must change into a patient gown and lock up all personal belongings.
-A locker will be provided for your use.
+: You must change into a patient gown and lock up all personal belongings.
+A locker will be provided.
 Please remove all piercings and leave all jewelry and valuables at home.

-WHAT TO EXPECT: Imaging takes place inside of a large, tubelike structure that is open on both ends.
+: Imaging takes place inside of a large, tubelike structure that is open on both ends.
 You must lie perfectly still for quality images.
-Due to the loud noise of the MRI machine, earplugs are required and will be provided.
+Due to the MRI machine’s loud noise, earplugs are required and will be provided.

-ALLERGY: If you have had an allergic reaction to contrast that required medical treatment, contact your ordering physician to obtain the recommended prescription.
-You will likely take this by mouth 24, 12 and two hours prior to examination.
+ALLERGY: If you have had an allergic reaction to MRI contrast, contact your ordering physician to obtain the recommended prescription.
+You will likely take this by mouth 24, 12 and two hours prior to the examination.

-ANTI-ANXIETY MEDICATION: If you require anti-anxiety medication due to claustrophobia, contact your ordering physician for a prescription.
-Please note that you will need someone else to drive you home.
+: If you require anti-anxiety medication due to claustrophobia, contact your ordering physician for a prescription.
+You must bring your prescription on the day of your appointment.
+Please note that you will need someone to drive you home.

-STRONG MAGNETIC ENVIRONMENT: If you have metal within your body that was not disclosed prior to your appointment, your study may be delayed, rescheduled or canceled upon your arrival until further information can be obtained.
+STRONG MAGNETIC ENVIRONMENT: If you have metal in your body that was not disclosed before your appointment, your study may be delayed, rescheduled or canceled upon your arrival until more information can be obtained.

-Based on your medical condition, your health care provider may require other specific preparations.
+Based on your medical condition, your health care provider may require other preparations.

 When you call to make an appointment, it is extremely important that you inform your doctor if any of the following apply to you:

-You have ever worked with metal (for example, a metal grinder or welder).
+- You have ever worked with metal (for example, as a metal grinder or welder).

 How do I prepare for specialized MRI studies?